Exabyte-io/documentation/docs/tutorials/electronic-density-mesh.md

 <img data-gifffer="/images/Charge7.gif" />

+# VASP

-# Open Vesta (VASP)
+# Open Vesta

 Find and open Vesta under the "Other" dropdown menu item.

 ![Other->Vesta](../images/RemoteDesktopApps.png "Other->Vesta")

-# Visualize charge density (VASP)
+# Visualize charge density

-Within Vesta, go to file->Open and navigate to the directory where you the electron density file (CHGCAR) is and open to a visualization of the electron density.
+Within Vesta, go to file->Open and navigate to the directory where the electron density file (CHGCAR) is and open to a visualization of the electron density.

+> If you used the default project for this calculation, then the location will be: `/home/<your username>/data/<your username>/<job name>/`

 ![Open CHGCAR File](../images/VESTAOpenCHGCAR.png "Open CHGCAR File")

+Your results should look similar to the image below:

 ![Visualize CHGCAR](../images/VESTACHGCAR.png "Visualize CHGCAR")